-While students will be expected to purchase their own digital video cameras as part of the CPSY 509 course, the Graduate School does maintain a small lending library through which mini digital video cameras and tripods are available for checkout.
+While students will be expected to purchase their own digital video cameras as part of the MHC 509 course, the Graduate School does maintain a small lending library through which mini digital video cameras and tripods are available for checkout.
+Students MAY NOT USE CELL PHONES OR PERSONAL COMPUTERS for recording.